PatilNi3/Python_Data_Analysis/README.md

 Data Manipulation (loc, iloc, groupby, merge) enables flexible indexing and merging of data, essential for analysis.
 Reshaping and Aggregating (pivot_table, melt) help in reorganizing data for different analytical perspectives.

+# **NumPy Function**
+NumPy is a powerful library in Python that provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions

+NumPy’s versatile functions are fundamental for efficient data manipulation, statistical analysis, and mathematical operations, making it an essential tool for data analysis in Python.
+Its ability to handle large datasets and perform complex calculations rapidly allows analysts to derive insights and make data-driven decisions effectively.

 # **Matplotlib and Seaborn Functions**
 These libraries are used for data visualization in Python: